-So what are the pros and cons for each month of the year?
+So what are the pros and cons for the best time to visit Sydney?
 Well, there are some variables so let’s cover these month by month.

 Sydney is warm and sunny most of January, the Festival of Sydney runs for 3 weeks and offers lots of free and paid performances across all genres of the arts.

 School holiday so kids around and plenty of extra child-friendly activities.
 The peak season for accommodation and flights.
 This is one of the most expensive (and exciting) times to visit Sydney.